yzhong52/tutorial/Install HBase on Google Virtual Machine.md

 # Introduction

 HBase is a data model that is designed to provide quick random access to huge amounts of structured data.
-This tutorial shows how to set up HBase on Hadoop File Systems.
+This tutorial shows how to set up HBase on Hadoop File Systems using Google Cloud Instance.

 One can store the data in HDFS through HBase.
 Data consumer reads/accesses the data in HDFS randomly using HBase.
 HBase sits on top of the Hadoop File System and provides read and write access.

-Applications such as HBase, Cassandra, couchDB, Dynamo, and MongoDB are some of the databases that store huge amounts of data and access the data in a random manner.
+Apart from HBase, applications such as Cassandra, couchDB, Dynamo, and MongoDB store huge amounts of data and support random access to the data.

 **Storage Mechanism in HBase**